cookie050/WebpageScreensaver/README.md

 # WebpageScreensaver
-webpage with slideshow for screensaver
+webpage with slideshow as screensaver